Mugangasia/Tamasha-Africa/README.md

 - **Responsive Design**: Fully responsive layout that works on all devices
 - **Ambassador Profiles**: Detailed profiles of cultural ambassadors
 - **Testimonials**: Real feedback from past events and experiences
+- **Navigation**: Seamless navigation with home button functionality across all pages

 ## Technologies Used